Elections

 The Students Have Spoken!

-As we publish the results of the 2025 Guild Elections, we would like to take a moment to thank all 2,253 students who voted and made their voices heard, the Guild team who worked tirelessly to support all candidates and voters from the first day of Nominations until Results Day, and the countless University College Birmingham staff who have supported the Guild in the last weeks.
+As we close off the May Education PTO Byelections – we are excited to publish the results of the 2025 Guild Elections.
+We would like to take a moment to thank all 2,700+ students across both Election periods who voted and made their voices heard, the Guild team who worked tirelessly to support all candidates and voters from the first day of Nominations until Results Day, and the countless University College Birmingham staff who have supported the Guild in the last weeks.

 Lastly, we would like to say a big thanks to all of the candidates who stepped up to represent their peers, and who showed such motivation and dedication to create change and make UCB better for all students.
 We see the hard work you’ve put in this week, and whether you have been elected into Office or not, we are very proud of you.